 To be eligible for full, voting membership in the Association, an applicant must be considered a full- or part-time employee of a qualifying local government entity as defined in Article IX, Section 6, and receive an annual W2 statement from that agency.
 Unpaid volunteers who manage or regularly update the web site for a qualifying local government entity will be considered by the Board for full, voting membership on a case-by-case basis.

-To be eligible for associate, non-voting membership in the Association, an applicant must be considered a full- or part-time employee of a U.S. state government, the District of Columbia, Puerto Rico, Guam, the U.S. Virgin Islands, American Samoa and the Northern Mariana Islands, and receive an annual W2 statement from that agency.
-Associate members shall not be eligible to vote for or serve on the Board of Directors.
+To be eligible for associate, non-voting membership in the Association, an applicant must be considered a full- or part-time employee of the U.S. Federal government (FGE) and receive an annual W2 statement from that agency.
+Associate members shall not be eligible to vote or serve on the Board of Directors.

 It shall be within the discretion of the Board to grant membership without full payment of dues to persons who certify that they cannot afford to pay regular dues.